Nursing Research Guide - LSC-North Harris

 - Agency for Healthcare Research and Quality - From the NIH, Clinical Practice Guidelines, Quick Reference Guides for Clinicians, and Consumer Guides.

 - Centers for Disease Control and Prevention - The journals Morbidity and Mortality Weekly Report (MMWR) and Emerging Infectious Diseases are on this site as well as extensive guidelines on infection control, immunizations, and hazardous substances.

-- Aetna's Intelihealth offers content from Harvard Medical School.
+- iTriage - website and free app with content from Harvard Medical School.

 - WebMD includes a broad range of health information as well as some interesting features, like an online symptom checker (meant for consumers).